 Category SARP limits the effect of unchosen alternatives.
-Modifying them can alter the DM's choice, but only insofar as changing them changes the reference point and thus the salience of alternatives.
-It states that these unchosen options do not alter the relative ranking of two alternatives, unless they change the region to which the alternatives belong.
-That is, when comparing the same two alternatives in different menus, the DM's relative ranking does not change when neither's salience changes.
+Modifying them can alter the DM's choice, but only insofar as it changes the reference point and thus the salience of alternatives.
+When comparing the same two alternatives in different menus, the DM's relative ranking does not change when neither's salience changes.
 This property greatly limits the effect of the reference point.
 In fact, a sufficiently small change in the reference never leads to a preference reversal.